iamantony/iamantony.github.io/_draft/aosp_development_debug_platform_code.md

 6. Open Project Settings.

 In Android Studio go to menu `File -> Project Structure ...`.

-In SDK tab:
+Choose `SDKs` entry on the left side of the opened window.
+Add new JDK entry.
+Set up home path to JDK (in my case it is folder `/usr/lib/jvm/java-1.8.0-openjdk-arm64`).
+Give some meaningful name to new SDK (for example `1.8_debug`).
-Add new SDK with no libraries (add screenshot).
-Give it a useful name.
-Remove all entries in Classpath tab.
+Remove all entries in tab `Classpath`.

-In Project tab:
-Set which folders will be "Source folders" and which should be excluded.
-Example:
+[Insert as-project-sdk.png]

+Next choose `Project` section.
+Setup `Project SDK` to newly created SDK.

+[Insert as-project-project.png]

+Finally choose `Modules` section.
+Here you will see name of opened project - aosp?? - and its sources tree.
+By default most of the files in aosp folder would be imported to our project.
+But if we are going to debug only platform code, we don't need all of them, but only some folders.
+Fortunately we can mark such folders as `Sources` and all others as `Excluded`.

-Source folders: frameworks, external, system, ...
+`Sources` folders: frameworks, external, google, system, libcore, out/target/common/R

-Excluded folders: build, developers, out, ...
+[Insert as-project-modules.png]

+## Debug AOSP platform

 6. Set up brakepoints in some sources (PackageManagerService.java for example)
 7. Load images to emulator or phone.
 Start device